goatcorp/DIPs/text/0000-chat-api-improvements.md

 [drawbacks]: #drawbacks

 - This would require either an API level change, which would breaking existing plugins, or adding bloat to Dalamud by implementing parallel API types, events, and methods to retain backward compatibility.
 Timing these changes with the next Dalamud API level change is probably the better choice.
-- The function to set the content ID of a message sender may have the potential to be dangerous if misused.
-It may not belong in Dalamud proper.
 - Changes to `XivChatType` have the potential to break existing plugins in more undesirable ways.
 They also have the potential to confuse users selecting a chat channel in Dalamud/plugin settings, letting them select a channel that doesn't exist.
 Devs will have to be mindful of this, depending on the changes made implementing this facet of the DIP.

 # Rationale and alternatives